|Strength||Tank (CC)||Melee||Front||Dura's Grace||No|

-Skreg is a new maulers tank added in patch 1.15.01.
-He won’t replace Brutus as a main tank, but his kit is quite interesting.
+Skreg is a maulers tank that was added in patch 1.15.01.
+He won’t replace Brutus as a main tank, but his kit is at least quite interesting.

 He’s a very unique hero in AFK Arena.
 He does not fight alone, but instead is accompanied on the battlefield by his mount “Iron-jaw”.